 - Cover and cook on high 3 to 4 hours or until vegetables are tender.

 - During the last hour of cooking, combine 1 cup of milk or half-and-half with the cornstarch.
 Add the cornstarch mixture and the remaining milk or half-and-half to the slow cooker and stir to blend.
 Taste and adjust seasonings, adding more salt, as needed.

 - Top each serving with a sprinkling of chopped fresh parsley and serve with saltines, oyster crackers, or crusty French bread.

-Pennie wrote and said after taking this to a party at work, there wasn't a drop left, and everyone was asking for the recipe!
+A reader wrote that she took this to a party at work -- there wasn't a drop left, and everyone was asking for the recipe!

 Tips and Variations

 - Add 1/2 cup of chopped celery to the skillet along with the onions.

 - Add a teaspoon of chopped fresh garlic when the onions and bacon are browned and cook for about 1 more minute.